SwiftGGTeam/the-swift-programming-language-in-chinese/RevisionHistory/RevisionHistory.rst

               section about differences in weak references
               between garbage collected systems and ARC.

-            * Updated the :ref:`BasicOperators_AssignmentOperator` section
-              with information about why chained assignment isn't supported.

-            * Added a note to the :ref:`Types_MetatypeType` section about constructing instances from metatype values.
+            * Added the :ref:`ControlFlow_Available` section
+              to the :doc:`../LanguageGuide/ControlFlow` chapter
+              and the :ref:`Statements_AvailabilityCondition` section
+              to the :doc:`../ReferenceManual/Statements` chapter.

             * Updated the :ref:`Attributes_DeclarationAttributes` section
               with information about the ``@available`` attribute.